Kelly Lee Owens

 Kelly Lee Owens (born 24 August 1988) is a Welsh electronic musician and producer.
-She released her self-titled first album in 2017 to critical praise, her follow-up album Inner Song was released in August 2020.
-Her third studio album LP.8 was released on 29 April 2022.
+She released her self-titled debut album in March 2017 to critical praise.
+Her sophomore album, Inner Song, was released in August 2020, followed by LP.8 in April 2022 and Dreamstate in October 2024.

 Early life

-Owens was born on 24 August 1988 in Rhuddlan, Flintshire on the North Wales coast.
+Owens was born on 24 August 1988 in Rhuddlan, Clwyd, on the North Wales coast.
 Owens recalls writing poetry as a child and that being out in nature (in her mother's fields) gave her the time and the solitude to write.
 As a teenager, she sang in her school choir and played bass and drums.

-Owens grew up in a nearby small village where, she describes, "everyone knows everyone else".
+Owens grew up in a nearby small village where, she describes, "everyone knows everyone else."
 She began working at 14 as a waitress and spent her teenage years "involved in the 2006/2007 indie scene".

 At age 19, Owens moved from Wales to Manchester to work at a cancer treatment hospital.
 While working as an auxiliary nurse, Owens would use her paid leave to help run local indie festivals.
 It was the patients who would ultimately urge her to pursue her music career.